Etta St. John Wileman Award for Outstanding Achievement in Career Development

 Join us in being able to recognize the full spectrum of professionals making a meaningful difference in career development in Canada.

-Jennifer Browne, Chair of the Selection Committee, shares changes to the Wileman Award
+Jennifer Browne, Member of the Selection Committee, shares changes to the Wileman Award

 Nominations for this less-than-annual award are reviewed and considered by a Selection Committee comprised of individuals from the career development field in Canada.
 It is this committee that carefully reviews the responses to each of the questions posed and renders a decision about the award recipient.